-(1) The amounts disclosed represent the aggregate grant date fair value of the stock options granted to our named executive officers during the fiscal year ended December 31, 2021 under our 2015 Plan, computed in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value of the stock options are set forth in the notes to our audited financial statements included in the Annual Report.
+(1) The amounts disclosed represent the aggregate grant date fair value of the stock options granted to our named executive officers during the fiscal year ended December 31, 2022 under our 2021 Plan, computed in accordance with ASC Topic 718.
+The assumptions used in calculating the grant date fair value of the stock options are set forth in the notes to our audited financial statements included elsewhere in this Report.
 This amount does not reflect the actual economic value that may be realized by the named executive officer.